Dmytro-Hryshyn/C-Jedi-Path/Exercise/readme.md

 #### Chapter 1: **A Tutorial Introduction**
 - [x] (1-1.)[./1-1.c] Run the "Hello, world!" program on your system.
 Experiment with leaving out parts of the program, to see what error message you get.
+- [x] (1-2.)[./1-2.c] Experiment to find out what happens when `printf's` argument string contains \c, where c is some character not listed as escape sequence.
 - [x] 1-13.
 Write a program to print a histogram of the length of words in it's input.
 It is easy to draw the histogram with the bars horizontal; a vertical orientation is more challenging.

 - [x] 1-14.
 Write  a program to print a histogram of the frequencies of different characters in it's input.